spiral/docs/basics/quick-start.md

 $ php app.php db:table comments
 ```

-> Do not forget to run `php app.php cycle:migrate` when you change any of your entity.
+> Do not forget to run `php app.php cycle:migrate` when you change any of your entities.

 ## Service
-Isolate the business logic into separate Service layer.
+Isolate the business logic into a separate service layer.
 Let's create `PostService` in `app/src/Service`.
 We will need an instance of `Cycle\ORM\TransactionInterface` to persist the post.

 ```php